 “Police departments across America just got a warning that the dogs are not appropriate for fishing expeditions,” Miller said.
 “If you have zeroed in with suspicion about someone because of other aspects — the driver’s behavior, a tip, you are executing a search warrant and trying to locate where the drugs are — drug dogs may still have a place in the law enforcement tool kit.
 But for a random, routine traffic stop where there is no indicator, I think it is clear: Police need to stand down with the use of dogs from here on out.”

-If you or a loved one was recently charged with a driving related crime in NY, contact The Rosenblum Law Firm today at 888-883-5529.
+If you or a loved one was recently charged with a driving related crime in NY, contact Rosenblum Law today at 888-883-5529.
 Our skilled traffic lawyers and criminal defense attorneys will defend your constitutional rights and fight to have your charges dismissed.